songanbui/pkgcloud/docs/providers/cloudstack/compute.md

 Several Cloudstack API methods are asynchronous and generates a job.
 Cloudstack provides a common method API to retrieve jobs, thus allowing to track the progress of any asynchronous methods.

-As such, the Cloudstack provider in pkgcloud is developed so that asynchronous methods can return continuously a job, then return the final result once the job is completed (standard callback).
+As such, the Cloudstack provider in pkgcloud is developed so that asynchronous methods can return continuously a job, then return the final result once the job is completed.
 This is optionnally done by providing a progressCallback function, along the standard callback.

 Example: createServer (Cloudstack's deployVirtualMachine) returns continuously a job id.
 The job, once completed, contains all the server information from Cloudstack (i.e. not only the user-specified options).